 I’ve been using it diluted in soap dispensers, and have made a cleaning spray.
-But my favourite use is as a key ingredient of homemade natural laundry detergent.
+But my favourite use is as a key ingredient of eco-friendly homemade natural laundry detergent.
 It not only cleans well, but is also better for the environment.
 I’ve also noticed Ava’s eczema has really improved since we’ve been using it!

-4 Tablespoons of Soda Crystals (Washing Soda) Buy here.
+- 4 Tablespoons of Soda Crystals (Washing Soda) Buy here.

-4 Tablespoons of Bicarbonate of Soda (Baking Soda) Buy here.
+- 4 Tablespoons of Bicarbonate of Soda (Baking Soda) Buy here.

-3 Tablespoons of Dr Bronner’s Castile Soap (I used citrus but you could choose lavender or another scent) Buy here.
+- 3 Tablespoons of Dr Bronner’s Castile Soap (I used citrus but you could choose lavender or another scent) Buy here.

-A few drops of Lemon Essential Oil (optional)
+- A few drops of Lemon Essential Oil (optional)

 Equipment for Eco-Friendly Homemade Laundry Detergent

-Bottle (mine is from Tiger but you could reuse an old laundry liquid bottle)
+- Bottle (mine is from Tiger but you could reuse an old laundry liquid bottle)

 How to Make Eco-Friendly Homemade Laundry Detergent

 Add the Dr Bronner’s Soap and a few drops of essential oil, if using and top the jug up with water and give it a good stir.
 Don’t be tempted to blitz it with you blender as it will bubble up everywhere!
 Then pour into your bottle and pour anything that won’t fit into a storage jar to save for later.

-Before using, give it a massive shake, as it does separate (my bottle is great as it’s for protein shakes and has a blending disc.)
+Before using, give your eco-friendly laundry liquid a massive shake, as it does separate (my bottle is great as it’s for protein shakes and has a blending disc.)
 Then use it like normal laundry detergent – about 2 Tablespoons should be enough but you may want to experiment.

 Why not Pin my guide to eco-friendly homemade natural laundry detergent for later?